AdvaniaSE/PowerShellFundamentals/08. Conditions & Loops/Detailed.md

     { $_.Color -eq 'Red' } { "$($_.Name) wants to give it away now." }
 }
 ```

+- Add a default case that outputs "\<Name> needs to start a band", and remove one of the cases in the `switch` statement to verify that some users now need to start bands

 ```PowerShell
 # A user will fall into the default case if no other condition is met